acquia/acsf-tools/README.md

 * __acsf-tools-list (sfl):__ This command will list the details (e.g., name, url, aliases) for all sites in your factory.
 * __acsf-tools-info (sfi):__ This command will list site specific information (e.g., ID, Name, DB Name, Domain) for all sites in your factory.
 * __acsf-tools-ml (sfml):__ This command will run any drush command against *all* sites in your factory.
 E.g., `drush @coolsites.01dev sfml st` will run the drush status command against all sites in your factory and return the output.
-This is useful for disabling clearing cache, or disabling a single module for every site in your factory.
+This is useful for clearing cacheS, or disabling a single module for every site in your factory.
-* __acsf-tools-dump (sfdu):__ This command will create drush backups for all sites in your factory.
+* __acsf-tools-dump (sfdu):__ This command will create a quick sql backup for all sites in your factory.
+* __acsf-tools-restore (sfr):__ This command will restore sql backups for all sites in your factory.